dosipod/SrWiki/LED-Preferences.md

 Note: width x height should match LED count!

+**Note 1:** The number of LED's should contain ALL the number of ALL LED's in the display.

+**Note 2:** The 2D matrix value should contain values for number of pixels in all your connected panels.

 ### 2D Panels
 A matrix is made of 1 or more identical physical led panels (physical layer) Setting name | Value Range | Description | Master/Dev